jasonsiders/apex-async-actions/docs/SETTINGS.md

 This Custom Metadata Type is used to govern common behavior across the entire framework.
 There can only be 1 record of this type at any given time, and it must have a `DeveloperName` of _Default_.

+## Creating a Settings Record
+After installing `apex-async-actions` in a new environment, you must create a Settings record.
+Without this, the package will not function as intended.
+Follow these steps:
+1. Manage Async Action Setting records, by navigating to _Setup > Custom Metadata > Async Action Settings > Manage_
+2. If no records exist, click _New_ to create a new record.
+3. Set the `Label` and `Async Action Settings Name` to _Default_, and adjust all other fields according to your preferences.
+4. Click _Save_.

 ## Fields

 ![An Async Action Settings Record](/media/sample_settings.png)